labdmitriy/labdmitriy.github.io/_posts/2022-05-21-distributions-vs-packages.md

 - There are more than half (~51%) of the distributions without any punctuation chars
 - A lot of distributions use only hyphens in their names (~43%)
 - Distribution names with only dots are also used (~3%) and more frequently than only underscores (~2.8%)
-- There are distributions with all punctuation chars but there are very few of them (13 packages).
+- There are distributions with all punctuation chars but there are very few of them (13 packages)
-  As we can see in the examples above, even distributions with names like `0-._.-._.-._.-._.-._.-._.-0` are acceptable for PyPI repository.
+  As we can see in the examples above, even distributions with names like `0-._.-._.-._.-._.-._.-._.-0` are acceptable for PyPI repository

 ### Answers from experts
-I decided to ask the authors of Py-Pkgs and Hypermodern Python cookiecutter template why they choose underscore and hyphen accordingly.
+I decided to ask the authors of `Py-Pkgs`, `pylibrary` and `Hypermodern Python` cookiecutter templates why they choose underscore or hyphen.

 **Py-Pkgs**
-Co-author of the Py-Pkgs template, [Tomas Beuzen](https://www.tomasbeuzen.com/), [answers](https://github.com/py-pkgs/py-pkgs-cookiecutter/issues/48) about their choice:
+Co-author of the `Py-Pkgs` template, [Tomas Beuzen](https://www.tomasbeuzen.com/), [answers](https://github.com/py-pkgs/py-pkgs-cookiecutter/issues/48) about their choice:
-> ...because it is simpler, less cognitive-load (esp. for the beginner), and to us, it seems logical.`
+> ... because it is simpler, less cognitive-load (esp. for the beginner), and to us, it seems logical.`

 Tomas also provides an interesting [link](https://developers.google.com/style/filenames) that Google now explicitly recommends using hyphens in file and directory names in their developer documentation (but they don't explain why).

+**pylibrary**
+Author of the `pylibrary` template, [Ionel Cristian Mărieș](https://blog.ionelmc.ro/), has the following reason to choose hyphen:
+> ... you'll see dashes more often than underscores in urls in general.
+I haven't given it much thought, just went with what people usually have in urls (dashes instead of underscores) ...

+He also gave the examples when repository, distribution and package names may differ:
+> I guess the main reason I have this dist/package/project name distinction is that I don't always have a consistent scheme for all my projects:
+>
+- Sometimes the dist name I want is already taken on PyPI.
+- Django projects have a differently styled project name.

 **Hypermodern Python**
-Author of the Hypermoder Python template, [Claudio Jolowicz](https://cjolowicz.github.io/), really surprised me with his comprehensive [answer](https://github.com/cjolowicz/cookiecutter-hypermodern-python/discussions/1200) which includes both technical and historical notes.
+Author of the `Hypermoder Python` template, [Claudio Jolowicz](https://cjolowicz.github.io/), really surprised me with his comprehensive [answer](https://github.com/cjolowicz/cookiecutter-hypermodern-python/discussions/1200) which includes both technical and historical notes.

 His personal choice is also based on convenience:
 > Personally, I prefer package names with hyphens because I find them easier to read.